ujjwal-2001/Embedded_Systems/Lab01/README.md

 <img src=".\assets\w_command_2.png" alt="Alt Text" width="700">

-Tying to shift a task which is not ready.
+Trying to shift a task which is not ready.

 ### e command
 This commands triggers the event given by the user.
 If any task exists in waiting queue  with the given event ID, it will pushed to ready queue according to their priority.

 <img src=".\assets\e_command.png" alt="Alt Text" width="700">

-Triggered event 6 and thereby shifetd all waiting tasks with event ID of 6 to ready queue.
+Triggered event 6 and thereby shifted all waiting tasks with event ID of 6 to ready queue.
+Thereafter, running node was updates as per the priority.

 ### s command
 This command suspends the running task if its event ID matches, thereafter, it prints the information of the task which was suspended.